lucasplus/HomeConfig/README.md

 This is my repository to make moving into a new home easier.
 Specifically, my terminal home.

+If you have ideas of how to improve on this little project please free to make a fork, make your changes, and then perhaps we'll merge :).

 ## Goals ##

 There are two main goals of this repo: